Rye123/fabula-db/README.md

 ```sh
 npm run dev
 ```
+- This runs with base URL `/`, which is the expected default for local development.

 ### Compile and Minify for Production

 ```sh
 npm run build
 ```
+- This runs with base URL `/fabula-ultima/`, since this is expected to be run for Github Pages.

 ### Lint with [ESLint](https://eslint.org/)